 Arjun Rampal Gets Trolled For Driving A Luxury Car In Flood; ‘I Was In An Alto’ Is His EPIC Comeback

 Arjun Rampal is one savvy celebrity.
 The actor had shared a video of waterlogged roads of Mumbai, where a luxury car was struggling to move.
-Instead, netizens thought that it was he who was driving the luxury car, and so he got heavily trolled for it.
+Instead, netizens thought it was he who was driving the luxury car, and so he got heavily trolled for it.
 But Arjun got them with the most epic comeback.
 Check it out.

 Arjun shared a video in which a snazzy red Mercedes is trying to drive through a flooded road in Mumbai.
 He captioned it, "Only Indian cars survive in this weather.
 Be safe.
 Drive Indian," (sic).